AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/document-reviews-and-approvals/asset-review-and-approval.md

 * Add users as approvers
 * Review and comment in the proofing viewer
-* Make decisions in proofing viewer
+* Make decisions in the proofing viewer
 * Create approval reports with legacy reporting

 For more information, see [Legacy document approvals](/help/quicksilver/review-and-approve-work/manage-approvals/approval-process-in-workfront.md#document-approval-processes).

 ## New document approvals

-New document approvals is a wholistic redesign of the legacy approvals system.
+New document approvals is a redesign of the legacy approvals system.
 Currently available in limited release, it is designed to be a practical and effective solution for businesses requiring comprehensive stakeholder engagement and version-specific document approvals.

 For more detailed information about new document approvals, see [New document approvals overview](/help/quicksilver/review-and-approve-work/document-reviews-and-approvals/document-approvals-overview.md).